banksone/react-example-front/README.md

 # React example front application (in progress)
 This is a simple example of React app.
-It accesses and displays data from REST services provided by java-example-services project (or nodejs-example-services) on port 9080.
+It accesses and displays data from REST services provided by java-example-services project (or nodejs-example-services) on port 8080 (internally) and 9080 outside of the container.

 The code was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) v5.0 tool - which provides ready to use Webpack configuration along with JSX.